minaiie/cse15l-lab-reports/Lab Report 4.md

 ___
 ## Code Snippet Questions
 ### Snippet 1
-Yes, I think that there is a small code change that can be made to make the code in snippet 1 work and all related cases with backticks.
-Since our code looks at the markdown file line by line, we can check for any backticks within the line.
-If there is, we can ignore anything between the backticks, or even the entire line.
+Yes.
+Our code checks the markdown file line by line.
+By adding a procedure to check for  backticks within the line and ignore the stuff between the backticks, the program will work for snippet 1 and all related cases
 ### Snippet 2
-Yes, I think there is a small code change that can be made to make the code in snippet 2 work and all related cases for nested parentheses and related characters.
-The code got every link right except the first one, which is indicative that a small fix can make the code function properly.
-Our code already has a version of parentheses matching ability, so refining that portion of the code could lead to the snippet working.
+Yes.
+Our code got every link right except `)](b.com`, meaning a fix in the parentheses matching methods can make our program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets.
 ### Snippet 3
-No, making snippet 3 work and all related cases would with newlines would require a more involved change.
-Since our code parses the markdown file by line, it assumes each line contains a link container and the link itself.
-Making our implementation work for the case with newline characters would involve a more robust parentheses matching over multiple indexes in our parsed markdown file array.
+No. Our program misses all the contents within the snippet.
+While our code assumes each line contains a link container and the link, it requires more indepth changes in adopting newline characters to try to make it work for snippet 3 and all related cases that have newlines in brackets and parentheses